Cuba Family Holiday

-For most visitors to Cuba, the World Heritage site of Trinidad is their standout favourite destination.
+Afterwards, we continue onto Trinidad (appoximately 2hrs).
+For most visitors to Cuba, the World Heritage site of Trinidad is their favourite destination.
 No other colonial city in Cuba is so well preserved, and the local residents are extremely friendly and festive.
 The town rose to prominence during the sugar boom and the wealth generated by the industry remains visible in the town's once grand mansions, colourful public buildings, wrought iron grill-work and cobble-stoned streets.
 Trinidad is also steeped in religion, such as Santeria, which is one of the Afro-Cuban religions (related to voodoo).

 Day 8 - Trinidad